dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

   .. c7n-schema:: mode.azure-periodic

 - azure-event-grid:
     Creates Event Grid triggered Azure Functions to run the policy in Custodian.
-This allows you to apply your policies as soon as events occur.
+This mode allows you to apply your policies when events occur.
 See `Azure Event Grid
     <https://azure.microsoft.com/en-us/services/event-grid/>`_ for more details.

   .. c7n-schema:: mode.azure-event-grid